yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/settings.md

 Represents the current required settings for a user to use the analytics API.

-For the analytics API to return results for users, they must have a cloud-hosted mailbox that’s enabled for Microsoft Graph, have a valid MyAnalytics license, and be opted in to using MyAnalytics.
+For the analytics API to return results for users, they must have a cloud-hosted mailbox that's enabled for Microsoft Graph, have a valid MyAnalytics license, and be opted in to using MyAnalytics.

 ## Methods